AviadKlein1/Drones-delivery-management-system-CSharp-/README.md

 - Atractive and proggres GUI
 - Automaticly saving your jub when you exit program in xml files
 - Option to delete intitis
-- And more as uou can see...
+- And more as you can see...
 - ![](droneGif.gif)
 ## if you want to give us some adveices contact us in GitHub, thanks!